 Numerous national organizations have recognized Rush for the quality of care we provide.

-In U.S. News & World Report's 2015-2016 Best Hospitals issue, Rush ranked among the top 50 hospitals in seven of 16 categories.
-Just 137 out of almost 5,000 hospitals in the United States, about 3 percent, scored high enough this year to rank in even a single specialty, according to the magazine.
-Rush is ranked in orthopedics (No. 6 in the country and No. 1 in Illinois), geriatrics (No. 15); neurology and neurosurgery (No. 15); nephrology (No. 27); gynecology (No. 33); urology (No. 36); and cancer (No. 40).
+In U.S. News & World Report's 2018-2019 Best Hospitals rankings, Rush ranked among the top 50 hospitals in 7 of 16 specialties.
+Just 158 out of more than 4,500 hospitals in the United States, about 3.5 percent, scored high enough this year to nationally rank in even a single specialty.
+Rush is ranked in orthopedics (No. 4 in the country and No. 1 in Illinois); geriatrics (No. 14); neurology and neurosurgery (No. 11); ear, nose and throat (No. 24); gynecology (No. 36); cancer (No. 49); and kidney disease (No. 34).
+Learn more.

-Centers for Medicare and Medicaid Services: four-star patient rating
+Centers for Medicare and Medicaid Services: four-star rating

-The Leapfrog Group: top rating for patient safety
+The Leapfrog Group: top ratings for patient safety

 The National Committee for Quality Assurance: Patient-Centered Medical Home